 The project, funded privately by the NTO consortium which includes financial partners Carlyle, JLC Infrastructure, and Ullico, will total $9.5 billion and make way for a 2.4 million square foot international terminal “that will anchor the south side of John F. Kennedy International Airport,” shared the press release.

-The project is part of JFK’s complete transformation plan that will make The New Terminal One JFK’s largest international terminal.
+The project is part of JFK’s complete transformation plan that will total up to $18 billion.